Yashvardhan-Asthana/Python-Projects/AST-Engine/README.md

 The response body would be either "True" or "False" with the rule name which has been evaluated.

-**Note:** We have not stored the created or combined rules in any database or permanent storage in order to reduce code complexity, as this was not required in the assignment anyways.
+**Note-4:** We have not stored the created or combined rules in any database or permanent storage in order to reduce code complexity, as this was not required in the assignment anyways.
 Therefore, all rules are stored temporarily and will be lost once the program execution stops.

 ---